 Barrell’s and Munro’s regiments fought the Jacobites in brutal hand-to-hand fighting before being supported by elements of Cumberland’s second line standing behind them.
 An eyewitness later stated that: ‘There was scarce a soldier or officer of Barrels, or of that part of Monro’s which engaged, which did not kill one or two men with their bayonets or spontoons.’6 Cumberland himself wrote three days after the battle: ‘our men fairly beat them back with their bayonets, and made a great slaughter of them.’7

-While the bayonet drill is mentioned in almost all accounts of the battle what is hardly ever mentioned is the new platoon firing drill that Cumberland introduced before Culloden.
-This was designed to demolish the highland charge before it came to the use of cold steel.8
+Although the bayonet drill is frequently discussed, little to no attention is given to the new platoon firing drill introduced by Cumberland prior to the battle.
+This drill was specifically developed to demolish the highland charge before it came to the use of cold steel.9

 - The Scots Magazine, 1746, vol 8, p.
 192.